-But stars also have another job in Hebrew scripture.
-They are tell-tale signs of end times.
-The day of the Lord is coming, declares the prophet Joel, and during that time the stars will diminish in brightness:
+But stars also had another job in Hebrew scripture.
+They were tell-tale signs of end times.
+The day of the Lord was coming, declared the prophet Joel, and during that time the stars would diminish in brightness:

 Signs of God’s Power

-Clearly stars stand out as fine examples of God’s handiwork.
-Unarguably stars are some of the prettiest bits of creation and God is most certainly aware of their majestic beauty.
-In highlighting YHWH’s power, Job makes mention of the stars and constellations:
+Clearly stars stood out as fine examples of God’s handiwork.
+Unarguably stars were some of the prettiest bits of creation and God was most certainly aware of their majestic beauty.
+In highlighting YHWH’s power, Job made mention of the stars and constellations:

-The book of Job is a back and forth discussion between Job, YHWH, and three of Job’s friends.
-In the following passage a rather sarcastic sounding YHWH challenges Job:
+The book of Job was a back and forth discussion between Job, YHWH, three of Job’s friends and a fourth enigmatic “friend” (Elihu).
+In the following passage YHWH challenged Job:

 Job 38:4-7, 31-33